hideyukiinada/examples/tensorflow/conditional_2.md

     x_third_cell = x[:, 2]  # [100., 5., 2000., 4.]
 ```

-### Adjust the first tensor to be 1 if the value is above 0 by using the ceil() method
+### Adjust the value of first tensor to be 1 if the value is above 0 by using the ceil() method
 ```
     x_first_cell_ceil = tf.ceil(x_first_cell)  # [1., 0., 1., 0.]